swiftcashproject/webwallet/README.md

 The wallet also enforces very strong passwords using a password strength meter to further secure the accounts against brute-force attacks.

 # Hosting
-This web wallet is hosted on github, and can be accessed via:
+This web wallet is hosted on github, and can be verified and accessed via the following links:

 * https://swiftcashproject.github.io/webwallet/
 * https://wallet.swiftcash.cc/